johnridesabike/acutis/docs/manual.md

 ### Matching the item index

-You can optionally include an item's index in the pattern.
-*For arrays, indices always begin at zero.*
+You can optionally include an item's index in the pattern. _For lists, indices always begin at zero._

 ```acutis
 {% map articles with {title, author}, index %}